jiawei397/nest-docs/docs/documentation/01_first.en-US.md

 ## Setup

-The easiest way to set up a Nest project is to initialize a project using our CLI:
+The easiest way to set up a Nest project is to initialize a project using our [CLI](https://jsr.io/@nest/cli):

 ```bash
 deno run --allow-env --allow-run --allow-net --allow-read --allow-write jsr:@nest/cli
 ```

 :::warning
-For the convenience of writing, all CDN addresses in this document (such as `https://deno.land/x/deno_nest`) do not carry version numbers.
-Readers must lock the specific version, especially in `importMap`, when using it.
+For the convenience of writing, all JSR addresses in this document (such as `jsr:@nest/cli` or `jsr:@nest/core`) do not carry version numbers.
+Readers must lock the specific version, especially in `imports`, when using it.
 This will not be reminded in later text.
 :::

 Currently, our CLI functionality, in addition to creating projects, includes a `generate` command to assist in generating different types of files.